sattvik/liberator-transit/README.md

 You can completely disable verbose JSON output by setting the :allow-json-verbose? option to a false value.
-Additionally, by setting "josn-verbose-is-defaultt? to a true value, JSON responses will be verbose by default.
+Additionally, by setting :json-verbose-is-defaultt? to a true value, JSON responses will be verbose by default.
 See the next section about setting options for more information.

 ### Setting options